open-world-agents/open-world-agents/docs/data/ocap.md

 > ⚠️ **NVIDIA GPU Required**: Currently only supports NVIDIA GPUs for hardware acceleration.
 AMD/Intel GPU support possible through GStreamer framework - **contributions welcome**!

+> 🖥️ **OS Support**: Currently only supports Windows.
+However, support for other operating systems (Linux, macOS) can be relatively easily extended due to the presence of GStreamer.
+Simply using different GStreamer pipelines can enable capture on other platforms - **contributions welcome**!

 ## Installation & Usage

 ### Option 1: Download Release